roshbhatia/roshanbhatiadotcom/writing/000/post.md

 **Background knowledge**:

 - Most keyboards are wired pretty simply — each key's switch has a uniquely assigned row and column combination, which corresponds to two pins on the microcontroller, which means you can write your firmware code to watch for that specific combination and output a character.
-- I didn't realize I needed a ground pour, but fortunately I messed up my order from JCLPCB (with a separate issue), so they cancelled and sent me a message, letting me fix some other issues I introduced.

 **Resources**: